Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

 Step 5 - View Templates
 -----------------------

-Next step is to provide the application something to render what a web browser understands: **HTML**.
-To ease HTML development, we'll use one of the default templating engines supported out of the box by Pyramid; *Mako Templates*.
+The next step is to provide the application something to render what a web browser understands: **HTML**.
+To ease HTML development, we'll use one of the default templating engines supported out of the box by Pyramid: *Mako Templates*.

 We'll also use Mako template inheritance.
 Template inheritance makes it